 Covarrubias owes its name to the reddish caves that abound in the surroundings.
 Its city centre, declared a Property of Cultural Interest, is one of the best examples of typical Castilian town planning, with arcaded streets and half-timbered houses.

-The entrance to the old town is under the arch of the Castile Archive, where Philip II's coat of arms can be seen on the façade.
-Before walking under the arch, look at the 16th-century Gothic cross in front of the archive.
-A stroll through the old town will also allow you to discover the features of the typical Castilian architecture: ground floor made of stone, arcade, intricate wooden framework and upper continuous balcony.
-The house of Doña Sancha is one of the best examples.
+The entrance to the old town is through the arch of the Archivo del Adelantamiento de Castilla, whose façade bears the coat of arms of Felipe II.
+Before going through the arch, take a look at the 16th-century Gothic transept in front of the Archivo.
+A stroll through the old quarter will reveal the characteristics of typical Castilian architecture: stone ground floors, arcades, exposed timber framework and upper balconies.
+The House of Doña Sancha is one of the best examples.

 What to visit

 Select from the list or hover over the map to find out about points of interest.